Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (07/19/2021):*
+*Quote of the Day (07/20/2021):*

-_**The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.**_
+_**It isn't what you have, or who you are, or where you are, or what you are doing that makes you happy or unhappy.
+It is what you think about.**_

-Charles Bukowski
+Dale Carnegie